vaizguy/cryptikchaos/README.md

 CryptikChaos
 ============

-Basic P2P chat client built on kivy and twisted python frameworks.
+Basic P2P chat client built on kivy and twisted python.

 #####_THIS PROJECT IS PURELY FOR EDUCATIONAL PURPOSES AND IS UNDER DEVELOPMENT._